 How To Ensure Quality With Automation

 As a startup working with a team that is thousands of miles away, there are many things that one needs to take care of – Timezone, communication, reporting, etc. Code Quality is a similarly important factor in a successful offshore journey.
-Ensuring that the quality of code remains high helps avoid rework and mitigates product development risks.
+It becomes critical to achieve quality with Automation so that you can avoid rework and mitigate product development risks.

 Ensuring code quality is a problem that has several aspects connected to it such as attention to detail, right approach, and understanding of tasks.
 To be able to take care of these aspects is the ultimate win for team leaders and project owners.
 Managing code quality means making the team self-reliant and organized.